Mary Louise Kelly: Career

-From 2011 to 2014, Kelly focused on writing novels, and raising her sons, moving twice to live in Florence, Italy.
+From 2011 to 2014, Kelly focused on writing novels and raising her sons, moving twice to live in Florence, Italy.
 She became a contributing editor at The Atlantic magazine in 2014, hosting multiple live events including the Aspen Ideas Festival, The Washington Ideas Forum and CityLab London.

-In 2016, Kelly returned to NPR as National Security Correspondent and guest host of Morning Edition and All Things Considered.
-She continued as a contributing editor at The Atlantic magazine and is working on her third novel.
+In 2016, Kelly returned to NPR as national security correspondent and guest host of Morning Edition and All Things Considered.
+She continued as a contributing editor at The Atlantic magazine and worked on a third novel.

 In January 2018, Kelly took over as anchor of flagship daily news show All Things Considered, following the retirement of Robert Siegel.

-U.S. Secretary of State Mike Pompeo ended an interview with Kelly abruptly on January 24, 2020 and called her to his private quarters without a recorder, where, in a "profanity-laced rant", he rebuked her for asking questions regarding Ukraine during the interview.
-The interview transcript was posted to the U.S. State Department website.
-Pompeo said the incident was "another example of how unhinged the media has become in its quest to hurt President Trump and this administration", and claimed that Kelly had lied about whether Ukraine would be covered and whether the post-interview conversation would be off the record.
+U.S. Secretary of State Mike Pompeo ended an interview with Kelly abruptly on January 24, 2020, and called her to his private quarters without a recorder, where, in a "profanity-laced rant," he rebuked her for asking questions regarding Ukraine during the interview.
+The interview transcript was posted to the State Department's website.
+Pompeo said the incident was "another example of how unhinged the media has become in its quest to hurt President Trump and this administration," and claimed that Kelly had lied about whether Ukraine would be covered and whether the post-interview conversation would be off the record.
 However, emails sent between Kelly and Pompeo's staff contradicted Pompeo's claim.
-Taking his cue from Fox News personality Mark Levin, President Donald Trump later threatened to eliminate funding for National Public Radio (NPR).
+Taking his cue from Fox News personality Mark Levin, President Donald Trump later threatened to eliminate funding for NPR.
 Trump praised Pompeo.
 "That's impressive Mike," Trump said.
 "That reporter couldn't have done too good a job on you."
 Pausing, he added, "I think you did a good job on her, actually."

+Kelly currently hosts NPR’s national security podcast Sources & Methods, launched in August of 2025. and was elected to a six-year term on the Harvard Board of Overseers in 2025.
 Kelly has served for many years as an adjunct professor at Georgetown University, teaching classes in national security and journalism.

-Novels
+Books

-Kelly's political spy thriller, Anonymous Sources (ISBN 978-1-4767-1554-4), was published in 2013 by Simon & Schuster.
+Kelly's political spy thriller novel, Anonymous Sources (ISBN 978-1-4767-1554-4), was published in 2013 by Simon & Schuster.
 In it, journalist Alexandra James investigates a clandestine nuclear plot.

 Her second novel, The Bullet (ISBN 978-1-4767-6981-3), appeared in March 2015.
 The protagonist, Caroline Cashion, a professor at Georgetown University, finds a bullet lodged in her neck and sets out to unravel the mystery.